 In the process of living probate, the court tries to settle on solutions that will fit the incapacitated individual’s best interests.
 That being said, there is a much better way.
 Here are just a few of the reasons guardianship and conservatorship are not ideal fallbacks:

 - Cost: To put it simply, living probate is expensive.
 The legal fees associated with court-appointed attorneys representing incapacitated individuals can chip away at their estates very quickly.
 Living probate also brings your affairs into the public sector.

 - Privacy: Alex may not have wanted his family to have to experience the financial and emotional costs of his living probate court proceedings, but he may also have felt less than enthusiastic about his personal affairs being discussed in a public forum.

 - Clarity: In addition to it being costly and a compromise of privacy, living probate is also full of guesswork.
 If Alex had assigned powers of attorney and established long-term care provisions in his estate plan, his affairs would be handled exactly as he wished in the event of his incapacity.
 When the court is involved, they usually apply default rules of state law, which means the legislature is essentially making some choices for you and your family.

-How to Structure Your Estate Plan
+How to Structure and Set Up Your Estate Plan

 So what does an individual like Alex need to do in order to avoid the chance of his family having to go through living probate?
 There are a few specific steps we can take to make in planning your estate to ensure your affairs never end up in a court-appointed guardian’s hands: